Last Updated on December 27, 2022 by ThoughtsStained

-I don’t think this review will ever do this novel justice, so I’ll come out front and say this, first: this is nothing less than a five star read, because holy shit.
+I don’t think this review will ever do Wanderers justice, so I’ll come out front and say this, first: this is nothing less than a five star read, because holy shit.

 So, I wanted to read this novel for two reasons: one, I fucking love Chuck Wendig’s blog and I wanted to support him.
 Two: it was comped with The Stand, a novel that completely terrified me and had me nervous to the core anytime I coughed for months after finishing it.
 I was looking for another novel to scare me in that way–not in the traditional horror sense (I usually don’t do well with horror), but in the apocalyptic, mass-epidemic sense.